Zeleo/recurrence-expression/README.md

 easy to separate this project out from the parts that interfaces with Quartz.

-We admit we aren't the absolute expert on recurrence patterns.
+We admit we aren't the absolute experts on recurrence patterns.
 But we are aware of two main exemplars in computer software for specifying recurrence patterns: